a10n-jsd/self-taught-journey/4-add-javascript/1-exercises/lesson-18/readme.md

 18m.
 Make the orders page interactive:
 + “Buy it again” button should add the product to the cart.
-+ “Track package” button should open the tracking page (remember to insert the orderld and productld into the URL parameters).
++ “Track package” button should open the tracking page (remember to insert the orderId and productId into the URL parameters).

 <hr>